 Starting an LLC in Texas comes with a clear price tag: $300 for your Certificate of Formation.
-This flat fee stays the same whether you file online or mail your paperwork, and hasn't budged in years.
-Veterans receive a favorable deal, as qualified military documentation completely waives this fee.
+This flat fee stays the same whether you file online or mail your paperwork.
+Qualified veteran-owned businesses can have this fee completely waived with proper documentation, including a verification letter from the Texas Veterans Commission and certification from the Texas Comptroller.

-If your LLC was born in another state, you'll pay more.
-Texas charges $750 for foreign LLCs, reflecting the extra work needed to review out-of-state businesses.
-Your filing method affects the final price tag.
-Online submissions through SOSDirect incur a 2.7% processing fee, whereas mail or in-person filings avoid this surcharge but take longer to process.
+If your LLC was born in another state, you will pay more.
+Texas charges $750 for foreign LLC registration in Texas, reflecting the extra work needed to review out-of-state businesses.
+Your filing method also affects the final price tag.
+Online submissions through SOSDirect incur a 2.7% credit card convenience fee, whereas paying via ACH or check avoids this surcharge entirely.

-Most business owners opt for online services despite the small card fee, valuing faster processing and instant access to their documents.
-If those extra dollars matter, mailing a check keeps your cost at exactly $300, though you'll wait longer.
+Most business owners opt for online filing despite the small card fee, valuing faster access to their documents.
+If those extra dollars matter, mailing a check keeps your cost at exactly $300.

-Compare that to states charging $25–$150 every year, and that higher upfront cost starts looking like a bargain.
+Compare that to states charging recurring fees every year, and that higher upfront cost starts looking like a bargain.

 Additionally, special cases can cut or increase your costs:

-Budget about $308 for online credit card filing, $325 with expedited processing, and $350 if you need a DBA.
+Budget about $308 for online credit card filing, $350 with standard expedited processing, and $375 if you also need a DBA.

 That $300 Texas LLC fee might make you wince compared to the neighbors.

-However, don't be misled by these lower rates, as they conceal recurring costs that Texas does not.
+However, do not be misled by these lower rates, as some conceal recurring costs that Texas does not impose.

 Texas shines when you look beyond year one.
-With no annual report fees and franchise tax exemptions for businesses earning under $2.47 million, your yearly state cost drops significantly.
+With no state-level annual report fee and franchise tax exemptions for businesses earning under $2.65 million, your yearly state cost can be $0 for entities below the threshold (just the free PIR filing).

 When do I pay the Texas LLC filing fee?

 Payment is due in full upon submission.
-Texas doesn't offer payment plans or delayed invoicing, and online card payments include a convenience fee.
+Texas does not offer payment plans or delayed invoicing, and online card payments include a 2.7% convenience fee.

 Can I get a refund if my filing is rejected?